-Any electric customer in the state, including industrial, large commercial, residential, or commercial customer are eligible to install behind the meter generation systems.
-The distributed energy system ‘systems’ must be powered through renewable energy sources, including solar, wind, geothermal, wave or tidal, hydro, and biomass.
-Residential systems are limited to 20KW and must be located on customer’s premises.
+Any electric customer in the state, including residential, commercial, and industrial customers, are eligible to install behind-the-meter generation systems.
+The distributed energy system must be powered through renewable energy sources, including solar, wind, geothermal, wave or tidal, hydro, and biomass.
+Residential systems are limited to 20 kW and must be located on the customer’s premises.
 Non-residential customers can aggregate generation systems within their premises up to 2 MW.

 Electricity self-supplied by the customer will be credited at full retail rate.
 Any generation of the system that is not used by the customer at that particular instant will be recorded in channel 2.
-This excess generation will be credited at utilities’ avoided cost plus additional “Non-quantifiable Expected Benefits Adder” of 2.5 c/kWh.
-This would value the excess generation at approximately 7 to 7.5c/kWh.
-All the excess generation at the end of the billing period will be converted to monetary credit, and be carried over to subsequent billing period indefinitely.
+This excess generation will be credited at utilities’ avoided cost plus additional “Non-Quantifiable Expected Benefits Adder” of 2.5 cents/kWh.
+This values the excess generation at approximately 7 to 7.5 cents/kWh.
+All the excess generation at the end of the billing period will be converted to a monetary credit and be carried over to subsequent billing periods indefinitely.
 This credit, however cannot be applied to reduce any fixed monthly charge or minimum bill component of the electric bill.

 Renewable Energy Credits

 The Renewable Energy Credits (RECs) represent the environmental attributes of electricity generated by renewable energy system.
-Generally, RECs remain with the customer, however, if the customer benefits from the “Non-quantifiable Expected Benefits Adder” (DG adder) while selling their excess generation to the utility, then the RECs are transferred to the utility.
+Generally, RECs remain with the customer, however, if the customer benefits from the “Non-Quantifiable Expected Benefits Adder” (DG adder) while selling their excess generation to the utility, then the RECs are transferred to the utility.